Electric Pool Heaters

 Due to their low efficiency and higher operating and installation costs (especially when the electrical upgrade is needed), resistance pool heaters are typically considered only if other options are not feasible.

-According to the experts, an electric heater will cost $175 to $600 to run, which is cheaper than running a gas unit ($200-$850) but more than if running an electric heat pump ($120-$200).
+According to the experts, operating an electric heater will cost between $175 and $600, which is cheaper than running a gas unit ($200-$850) but more expensive than operating an electric heat pump ($120-$200).

-So, which one should you buy?
-Gas or electric?
+So, the question remains: Gas or electric?

 Can I install my electric pool heater?